krlong014/my-texmf/README.md

 # my-texmf

-## Collecting together the packages needed for my course notes and problem sets
+## Installation

+Put this into the search path